 Danica Roem just gave the classiest response ever to a question about beating Bob Marshall

 Newly elected Virginia state delegate Danica Roem just pulled off the classiest response to ever grace the lips of a politician.
 Roem, who is openly transgender (and plays in a metal band), ran against Bob Marshall, a Republican incumbent who infamously billed himself as the commonwealth’s “chief homophobe.”
-Marshall also penned Virginia’s so-called bathroom bill, which would have made it unlawful for trans folk to use whichever bathroom they wanted to use.
+Marshall also penned Virginia’s so-called bathroom bill, which would have made it unlawful for trans folks to use the bathroom that corresponds to their gender identity.

-The race was marred by Marshall’s constant stream of petulant trans-phobia and general asshattery, including frequently misgendering Roem and depicting her as a bathroom predator, but Roem rose above his bottom-dwelling commentary—and trounced him on election day.
+The race was marred by Marshall’s constant stream of petulant transphobia and general asshattery, including frequently misgendering Roem and depicting her as a bathroom predator, but Roem rose above his bottom-dwelling commentary–and trounced him on election day.

 After the race, a reporter asked her about her opponent.
 Her inspiring and graceful response?
 “I don’t attack my constituents.
 Bob is my constituent now.”